Writers in the Schools (WITS)

 Home Region: Annapolis Valley

-Areas of Expertise: Fiction writing, picture books, middle grade (grades 3 – 7) novels.
+Areas of Expertise: Fiction writing, picture books, middle grade (grades 3 – 7) novels, playing with watercolour.

 Presentation style/workshop ideas: